able-app/docs/controls/components/button-panel.md

 [Styleguide Link](https://app.zeplin.io/styleguide/60470191ec4e65a27a43e21c/components?cseid=604e5635eda5f48a6895f219)

+- Child: Button

 ### Structure -The "Properties" of the object.

 **Qty** - The number of buttons contained within the panel

 **Orientation** - The direction that the buttons are situated in the panel, stacked on top of one another vertically, or aligned side-by-side horizontally.

 **Padding** - An On/Off toggle to have no padding or to apply padding.
-Generally square buttons will not have padding and rounded corner buttons will have padding.
+Generally only square buttons will not have padding, and others (even square) will have padding.

 **Elevation** - An On/Off toggle to determine if the panel should have an elevation applied to it.
 This comes in handy with dock to bottom button panels that have scrollview lists that flow behind them.